Rural Medical Education

 Who are we?

-We are situated within MERLIN and the Centre of Social Accountability here at NOSM.
+We are situated within MERLIN and the Dr. Gilles Arcand Centre for Health Equity at NOSM University.

 We will also be embarking on the Rural Generalist Pathway, and we anticipate great, valuable information to come out of that work.
 For a glimpse at that, check out the Rural Generalist Pathway webpage, and stay tuned for more information.